GuptaSiddhant/azure-feature-flags/README.md

 ##### Handle rollout

-> Note: By default, any rollout percentage set to `> 0` is considered valid.
-This behaviour can be overridden by providing a custom `handleRollout` callback in the options.

 ###### Built-in handlers

 The package exports some rollout handlers which can be used instead of creating your own.

 - `handleRolloutWithIncrement`

+  > Note: This handler is used by default.

   The numbers on incremented on both sides (true and false) according to their ratio until a limit has reached.
 Then the increments are reset and it begins again.